Art by, MAST3R-RAINB0W

 Nike: A commoner would assume that Nike and Palaestra would get along, but Palaestra has quite a bit of a distaste for Nike.
 Nike tosses verbal taunts, which is just fine and considered pleasant sportsmanship, but Nike takes it too far.
 When she sees someone she can bait into a useless argument she will just for humor.
 Palaestra finds this disgusting and shoos away Nike from any of her club meetings if possible.

 Artemis: Palaestra and Artemis seem to be on good terms, but many watching the two can't help but feel like something is off.
 The two have never been as close ever since they both went hunting together for the first and last time.
-It's likely that Palaestra disapproves of Artemis shooting and killing deer from far away, with not a single change to get away.
+It's likely that Palaestra disapproves of Artemis shooting and killing deer from far away, with not a single chance to get away.
 On the flip side its just as likely that Artemis disapproves of Palaestra of tackling and headlocking deer, only to let them go free when she's done with them.
 They're on fair terms at best.

 As a god of battle Palaestra makes sure the battle feature in the game is in working order.
 She mainly focuses on critical hit power, as well as weak points and weaknesses.
 She makes sure that all weaknesses are balanced, or not balanced for extremely annoying enemies.
 Like all gods, when she dies these features may mess up, with weaknesses being randomized such as fish being weak to water as if they were machinery with exposed and brittle wires.
 Some enemies may even have all weaknesses wiped clean off, making them extremely troublesome to kill.